 They left at first light the next morning, riding hard for Olhão.

 Dinner the night before was bittersweet.
-Ana and Francisco joined them and the elderly couple were genuinely upset to see the Captain and her companion leave.
+Ana and Francisco joined them and the elderly couple were genuinely upset to see Helena and her companion leave.
 Both, however, were well aware that the two women were involved in matters that were much grander in scope than any one person's life.
-Whatever forces drove their dark eyed employer and her gentle natured friend, Ana could only pray that God watch over them.
+Whatever forces drove their dark eyed employer and her gentle friend, Ana could only pray that God watch over them.
 Once the meal was over, Francisco brought out a bottle of rare champagne and the four toasted to safe journeys.

 When Helena praised the vintage, the older man nodded.
 "I have one more bottle.
 I will keep it," he said holding the Captain's gaze, "until you return home safely."

 There was nothing to say after that but 'thank you,' and then Ana and Francisco left the women alone for the night.
-There was little to pack and time seemed to rush forward, slipping out of Myka's grasp until the Commander found herself in the courtyard of the villa, holding the reins of her grey and watching the sky fade to a soft pink in the east.
+There was little to pack and time seemed to rush forward, slipping out of Myka's grasp until she found herself in the courtyard of the villa, holding the reins of her grey and watching the sky fade to a soft pink in the east.
 Behind her, Helena emerged from the stable leading the bay.
-The two Agents shared a last look at what had truly become home to Myka, then turned as one and swung up on their horses.
+The two women shared a last look at what had truly become home to Myka, then turned as one and swung up on their horses.

 Neither looked back as they cantered down the road and around the bend.

-"To having tomorrow," Myka countered, reaching across the worn wood of the kitchen table and entwining her hand with Helena's.
+"To tomorrow," Myka countered, reaching across the worn wood of the kitchen table and entwining her hand with Helena's.

-"To having tomorrow, and all the days after."
+"To tomorrow, and all the days after."

 The gentle sound of crystal ringing floated on the air but it was soon forgotten as the Captain and her Commander abandoned their glasses and found other, more pleasurable things to savor.